rartino/xournal/README.rst

   * Fullscreen mode
   * Single page view
   * Resizes canvas to max that fits both height and width
-  * Pre-renders all pages (note: makes drawing stutter for a while when activating presentation view, but eliminates wait time when changing pages.)
+  * Upon activating presentation mode, all pages are pre-rendered.
+This makes drawing stutter for a while, but once done, all wait time when changing pages is eliminated.

 - A number of keyboard shortcuts have been added for changing colors and other featurs useful for presentations running in fullscreen: